Kepler returns, Twins' offense comes alive in 7-0 win over White Sox

 Kepler has been on the IL seven times in his career.
 The previous six times, in his first game back, he was a combined 0-for-24 with eight strikeouts and one walk.
 This time, he chose to take his first rehab assignment since 2021.

-It was just the second time the Twins scored more than four runs in a game since April 3 — the other one was a 12-inning game — and they had five runs against White Sox starter Jonathan Cannon by the third inning.
+It was just the second time the Twins scored more than four runs in a game since April 3 — the other one was a 12-inning win.

-Chris Paddack, who entered with an 8.36 ERA, delivered his first seven-inning start since July 2, 2021, overpowering a futile White Sox lineup with fastballs and changeups.
-He had issues putting away hitters in two-strike counts in his previous three starts, but he was unafraid to challenge White Sox batters over the plate.

-Paddack struck out 10 batters, his third career game with a double-digit strikeout total, and he didn't issue a walk.
+"We were just grinding through this whole time," Julien said.
+"Not going to lie, I think Kepler coming back — hitting those two big two-out hits — I think it helped us, for sure."

 BOXSCORE: Twins 7, Chicago White Sox 0

-After Robbie Grossman delivered the first hit off Paddack with a one-out single in the fourth inning, the White Sox loaded the bases with two infield singles.
-Alex Kirilloff, playing first base, saved at least one run with a diving catch to his right, snaring a line drive that left Andrew Vaughn's bat at 105 mph.

-Following the lineout, Paddack struck out Paul DeJong on three pitches to end the inning and leave the bases loaded.
-Paddack let out a yell after DeJong swung through a 96-mph fastball at the top of the strike zone.
+Chris Paddack pitched seven scoreless innings, his longest start since July 2, 2021, overpowering a futile White Sox lineup with fastballs and changeups.
+Pitching with an early lead, he struck out 10 batters, his third career game with a double-digit strikeout total, and he didn't issue a walk.

+"Everybody knows nine earned [runs] and 13 hits against a hungry lineup in Baltimore wasn't very fun," said Paddack, referring to his last start.
+"To be able to bounce back and look myself in the mirror knowing nothing is wrong, I don't need to change who I am or what I did, tonight kind of speaks for itself."

-The White Sox, off to a franchise-worst 3-19 start, have been shut out eight times this year — once in each series they've played.
+The White Sox, outscored 31-7 in their past four games, were shut out for the eighth time this year — once in each series they've played.
+It's the most number of times any team has been shut out in its first 22 games in MLB history.